Createdd/Writing/articles/VotingApp.md

 First I will set up my environment:
 - add git for version control
-- create your package.json with yarn init (for managing all your dependencies)
+- create your package management with yarn init
-- add the create-react-app package (it will set up the basic structure and configure Babel and Webpack for me) - it's easy and fast ;)
 - add express for a fast web development
--
+- add the nodemon package for restarting your server on changes
+- add eslint.rc for your eslint configuration

+As additional integration I'll use:
+- Travis CI (for contineous integration)
+- Code Climate (for Code quality)
+- Assertible (Monitoring Web Services - Quality Assurance)

 ## Backend